 - Story: Wrote about by Pachacuti Yamqui Salcamayhua, 1620.
 Manco and his brothers moved to Cuzco.
 Bingham. photo.
 "Mother and son", part of "caste of serpents."
+He divided the people of Cusco into Hanan and Hurin (upper and lower).
+Urton.
 No father, mother - Mama Huaco: conversed with demos of inadimate objects.
 Power over people of Cuzco, slept with whomever she liked.
 Pillco Ziza was the nurse for Manco, took him to Tampu Tocco for 2 years.
 Poma.
 Mama Huaco wore pink and tapus.
 Married Manco and ruled Cuzco.
 Poma

 - Sister-wife: Mama Ocllo. photo.
 Poma.
 Mama Guaco, first to plant corn at Sausero Co2.3.
 Cobo Niles

 - Children: Sinchi Roca, Chimbo Urma Coya, Inca Yupanqui, Pachacuti Inca - "did nothing important".
 Poma

 - Huacas: Brothers turned to stone on their journey to Cusco.
 Ch1.1, Ch0.6, An7.4, Co1.6, Co2.3, Co6.1, Co6.7, Co7.5, Co7.6, Cu5.1, Cu7.1, maybe Co3.4.
 See Ceque Map.
 Bauer

 - Panaca: Chima.
 Niles

 - Symbols: Coat of Arms. panel 1: sacred bird.
 2: tree with tiger being.
 3: fringe of royalty.
 4: 2 serpents with fringes in mouths.
 Poma